Temi-Allen/Temi-Allen/README.md

 ## Hi there 👋
+Thank you for checking out my space!
+This is where I attempt to understand and build my knowledge of all things Security related.
 - 🔭 I’m currently working on Blue Team work including analysis
 - 🌱 I’m currently learning Linux, SQL, Cybersecurity
 - ⚡ Fun fact: I messed around with my home-wifi so much when I was younger that I accidentally blocked my mum from using the Wi-Fi